-DOCUMENTATION PROVING COMPLIANCE WITH THE FOLLOWING REQUIREMENTS MUST BE RECEIVED BY UNIVERSITY HEALTH SERVICES (UHS) AS SOON AS POSSIBLE AFTER YOUR ADMISSION BUT NO LATER THAN THE FIRST DAY OF YOUR DMS ORIENTATION SESSION THE WEEK OF 6/24/19.
+DOCUMENTATION PROVING COMPLIANCE WITH THE FOLLOWING REQUIREMENTS MUST BE RECEIVED BY UNIVERSITY HEALTH SERVICES (UHS) AS SOON AS POSSIBLE AFTER YOUR ADMISSION BUT NO LATER THAN THE FIRST DAY OF YOUR DMS ORIENTATION SESSION IN JUNE, 2020.

 TETANUS/DIPHTHERIA/ACELLULAR PERTUSSIS: documentation of one dose of Tdap vaccine.